 VISION: We envision a world where individuals and families facing serious illness, death, and grief have access to essential services that afford comfort and dignity — which are human rights.

-Global Partners in Care supports compassionate care where the need is great and resources are few.
-With a mission to build partnerships to enhance compassionate care globally, we are dedicated to improving access to hospice and palliative care worldwide.
+MISSION: Global Partners in Care supports compassionate care where the need is great and resources are few by enhancing access to hospice and palliative care worldwide.

 FHSSA was initially created in 1999, after U.S. hospice leaders had a powerful experience during a professional seminar tour of hospices in Zimbabwe and South Africa.
 The tour highlighted the tremendous impact the burgeoning HIV/AIDS pandemic was having on African hospice leaders and their programs.
 Many areas had no hospices, and the hospices that did exist were being severely challenged by the urgent need to adapt hospice care to the special needs of people living with HIV/AIDS.
 With minimal access to pain medication and very few hospice programs, healthcare systems and community members alike were overwhelmed.